-The difference between perks, benefits, and fringe benefits can get sticky (as we’ve stated in previous blog posts and whitepapers).
+The difference between perks, benefits, and fringe benefits can get sticky.
 Once you think you’ve finally got the difference between them figured out, another term pops up: de minimis benefits.

 So, what are de minimis benefits?
 Are they taxable in the same way that some fringe benefits are?
 We’ve got some answers to help clear it all up.